 A daily 30g (1oz) serving of Grana Padano, a hard, full-fat aged cheese a bit like Parmesan, lowered mild-to-moderate high BP according to an Italian study.
 The secret is thought to lie in small molecules (peptides) produced by fermentation that act like the BP-lowering drugs ACE inhibitors.

 Researchers at the University of Wisconsin Dairy Research Institute, meanwhile, are studying the activity of these peptides and how they might increase them in cheese.

 Listen to some Mozart or Strauss

 Mozart lowered the systolic (upper) BP reading by 4.7mmHg in a German study, while Strauss reduced the diastolic (lower) reading by 2.9mmHg.

 Rhythmic sighing, once every 50 seconds between normal breaths, helps lower BP, according to a 2015 US study.

 A University of Kansas study found that even a fake smile reduces heart rate in tense situations.
-Time to switch on the Christmas comedies.
+Time to tune into your favourite Romcom.